syncfusion-content/uwp-docs/uwp/SfTreeGrid/Selection.md

 ## Automatic scrolling on drag selection

-SfTreeGrid will scrolls rows and columns automatically when you try to perform the drag selection like in excel.
-You can enable or disable AutoScrolling by setting the [AutoScroller.AutoScrolling](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~AutoScroller.html) property.
+SfTreeGrid allows scrolling rows and columns automatically when you try to perform the drag selection like in excel.
+You can enable or disable auto scrolling by setting the [AutoScroller.AutoScrolling](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~AutoScroller.html) property.

 {% tabs %}
 {% highlight c# %}